Grand prix national de l'architecture

 The Grand prix national de l'architecture ("Grand National Prize of Architecture") is a French prize awarded by a jury of twenty persons under the chairmanship of the Ministry of Culture to an architect, or an architectural firm, for recognition of an outstanding contribution to architecture.
 Established in 1975 and relaunched in 2004, it is the highest French award in architecture.
-It comes with a monetary prize of 10,000 euros.

 Winners

 The prize has been awarded to: